 Bunning & Farnand is here to help with the services of real estate lawyers in Ottawa and beyond.
 In response to client requests, our firm now charges, for a standard residential real estate transaction of a single family home with one mortgage, an all-inclusive fee (without any extra charges) for properties located in the Ottawa area which, along with the cost of the Ontario land transfer tax, is the total cost to purchase a single family home or condominium unit costing under $500,000.

-Our all-inclusive fee, which includes government registration fees, title insurance up to $500k and HST of approximately $158, is $1,795 (plus land transfer tax if applicable) to purchase a single family home or a condominium unit, with one mortgage.
+Effective June 1, 2019, our all-inclusive fee, which includes government registration fees, title insurance up to $500k and HST of approximately $162, is $1,875 (plus land transfer tax if applicable) to purchase a single family home or a condominium unit, with one mortgage.
 Single family homes or condominium units costing more than $500,000 are subject to a small additional charge by our title insurance provider.

 Our standard purchase fee applies to standard purchase files.
 It does not include complex bridge financing documents.